Transformation

 Lastly, I have a gift for you.

 Are you tired of being paralyzed by fear, overcome with worry, and plagued by doubt?
 Let God Set You Free will help you find victory over fear, worry, and doubt by leading you on a 14-day journey into God’s Truth.
 For a limited time, get this online devotional for free right here with promo code FREE.
+I also offer a full library of devotional eBooks.
+I invite you to explore the collection right here!

 I’m passionate about equipping others to encounter God in powerful and life-changing ways.
 When I’m not writing, you’ll find me hiking, jogging, exploring wild places with my three young children and husband, leading small groups, and mentoring younger women.
 A certified special education teacher, I am on leave from the classroom for a season of chasing frogs and playing in creeks with my little ones.
 Most of all, the compassionate love of Jesus has forever ravished my heart, and I'm emphatic about making his love known to the world.